segdeha/blog/posts/stupid-webkit-tricks.md

   this.className = 'popping' === this.className ? '' : 'popping';
 }, false);
 </pre>
 <p>So, that's it.
 Pretty cool what WebKit can do.
 I mentioned earlier that other browsers will hopefully implement these techniques as well.
-Apple have <a href="http://webkit.org/specs/">proposed</a> all of the techniques I've used in my examples to the appropriate standards bodies.
-My guess is <a href="http://www.mozilla.org/">Mozilla</a> and <a href="http://www.opera.com/">Opera</a> will get on board relatively quickly.
-When <a href="http://www.microsoft.com/ie/">The Beast</a> decides to grow a round tuit is anyone's guess.
+Apple have [proposed](http://webkit.org/specs/) all of the techniques I've used in my examples to the appropriate standards bodies.
+My guess is [Mozilla](http://www.mozilla.org/) and [Opera](http://www.opera.com/) will get on board relatively quickly.
+When [The Beast](http://www.microsoft.com/ie/) decides to grow a round tuit is anyone's guess.
 IE12, perhaps?</p>